sarkar0613/fingerprint_project/README.md

-# Fingerprint Recognition using Unsupervised Pre-training and Siamese Network
+# Fingerprint Recognition using Unsupervised Pre-training and Siamese Network Finetuning

 This repository contains the implementation of my Master's thesis:
 **"Research on Fingerprint Recognition Method Based on Unsupervised Pre-training and Siamese Network Architecture"**.